mvlabs/ze-content-validation/README.md

 `input_filter_spec` is for configuration-driven creation of input filters.
-The keys for this array will be a unique name, but more often based off the service name it is mapped to under the `options => validation` key in the routes configuration file.
+The keys for this array will be a unique name, but more often based off the service name it is mapped to under the `ze-content-validation` key.
 The values will be an input filter configuration array, as is described in the ZF2 manual [section on input filters](http://zf2.readthedocs.org/en/latest/modules/zend.input-filter.intro.html).